Lodestones/Bookshelf-API/README.md

         bookshelfHook = new BookshelfHook(this); // Hook into the Bookshelf API.
     }

-    public IBookshelfAPI bookshelf() { // use this method to access the Bookshelf API. return bookshelfHook.api(); // Retrieve the Bookshelf API from the Hook.
+    public BookshelfAPI bookshelf() { // use this method to access the Bookshelf API. return bookshelfHook.api(); // Retrieve the Bookshelf API from the Hook.
     }
 }